Engine-indicating and crew-alerting system

 An engine-indicating and crew-alerting system (EICAS) is an integrated system used in modern aircraft to provide aircraft flight crew with instrumentation and crew annunciations for aircraft engines and other systems.
 On EICAS equipped aircraft the "recommended remedial action" is called a checklist.

 Components

 EICAS typically includes instrumentation of various engine parameters, including for example speed of rotation, temperature values including exhaust gas temperature, fuel flow and quantity, oil pressure etc. Other aircraft systems typically monitored by EICAS are for example hydraulic, pneumatic, electrical, deicing, environmental and control surface systems.
-EICAS has high connectivity & provides data acquisition and routing.
+EICAS has high connectivity and provides data acquisition and routing.

 Limitations

 On some Bombardier aircraft, it is possible to call up the wrong checklist.
 Messages forbidding take-off can be shown as advisories.